TLC’s Creativity Workshop Week

 21 – 24 January 2020

 The Learning Connexion is proud to present Summer Skills!
-This four-day event in January will take your creativity to new levels.
-Choose a class in either knife making, jewellery enamelling or leatherwork.
-Through a series of specialised boutique classes, run by experts in their fields and utilising our unique natural environment and resources, you’ll have a chance to supercharge your skills – and create your own new personalised works.
+This four-day event in January will take your creativity to new levels in knife making, enamelling and leatherwork.
+Through a series of specialised boutique classes run by experts in their fields and utilising our unique natural environment and resources, you’ll have a chance to supercharge your skills – and create your own new personalised works.